jonmiller3/Generalization_Bound_Toolbox/README.md

 # Installation

+A release version is availalbe on PyPI.

+    pip install gbtoolbox

-For now, this will not be placed on PyPi.
-So the following should be performed to manually install.
+The following should be performed to manually install.
+See pyproject.toml for dependencies.

 Install the build package